Kate Middleton Pregnant? Duchess Kate’s Baby Bump Starts To Show, Report Claims

 — Real Marsha Wright (@marshawright) March 30, 2017

-At the end of 2016, there were a flurry of reports claiming that Duchess Kate was pregnant after she missed out on a charity gala.
+At the end of 2016, there was a flurry of reports claiming that Duchess Kate was pregnant after she missed out on a charity gala.
 Many had expected Duchess Kate to show up for the Gala Dinner for the East Anglia’s Children’s Hospices Nook Appeal, where she served as the royal patron.

 Instead, Celeb Dirty Laundry reported that Middleton had to cancel her appearance at the last minute, sparking rumors that she was pregnant again.